 1. Download a Free Construction Contract Agreement Template

-2. The-Basics: What is a Construction Agreement?
+2. What is a Construction Agreement?

 A Construction Contract Agreement is a written document between a property owner and a general contractor, specifying the construction, renovations, alterations, or other work to be done on the property owner’s home or land.
 This document outlines which parties will be engaged, the price to be paid, the rights of each party, and the date construction will commence and be completed.